uwaiseibna2/GAP/README.md

   #Windows OS
   'C:/Program Files/.../Rscript.exe' PredictSpecies.R ./ TRUE ENSMUST00000059970 data-raw/species.txt data-raw/sample-dataset.fa data-raw/tree-features.csv
   ```
-which runs the script to identify NN architectures with minimum CV error by exploring different architecture, progressing from 0-hidden layer architecutre to 3-hidden layer architectures and stops the moment it finds an architecture with minimum CV error.
+which runs the script to identify neural network architectures with minimum CV error by exploring different architecture, progressing from 0-hidden layer architecutre to 3-hidden layer architectures and stops the moment it finds an architecture with minimum CV error.
 Notice that the first set of commands exclude the tree features whereas the latter set include them.
 The predicted phenotypes for all species are stored in `Predictions.csv` under the `results` folder.

 ## PredictPositions
 **Sample Commands**: